Frequently Asked Questions

 If attending a Pointe course, here's some guidance for prepping your feet and buying Pointe shoes.
 Please note that Pointe is not suitable for everyone and is not available without attending the preceding Pre-Improvers course.
 You'll therefore need to be at least at that level of skill.
 Please speak with Serena before enrolling.

-For Ballet Floor-barre you'll need a mat or towel to lie on and a long pair of socks instead of ballet shoes which will be used as stretching props.
+For Ballet Floor-barre you'll need a mat or towel to lie on and a of socks to wear on your feet instead of ballet shoes.
+Please also bring 2 x physio bands (therabands) or a long pair of socks which will be used as stretching props.